JulianKarrer/lbm/README.md

 # D2Q9 LATTICE BOLTZMANN
-Using Kokkos with CUDA/HIP/SYCL for massive parallelization
+Using Kokkos with CUDA/HIP/SYCL for GPU-parallelization of a Lattice Boltzmann solver and comparing performance to a Taichi implementation.
+Made for the summer 2025 course at the University of Freiburg [High-performance computing: Distributed-memory parallelization on GPUs and accelerators](https://pastewka.github.io/Accelerators/)

 ### Build
 Setup
 ```
-cmake -S . -B build -DKokkos_ENABLE_CUDA=ON -DKokkos_ENABLE_CUDA_LAMBDA=ON
+cmake -S . -B build
 ```
 Compile
 ```
 cmake --build build
 ```

+Adjust `Kokkos_ENABLE_CUDA` etc. in `CMakeLists.txt` for HIP/SYCL/...

+## Taichi version

+To run the LBM solver in the `taichi` directory, Python 3.10 (see `.python-version`) and `python3 -m pip install taichi numpy matplotlib` are required